-Experience the main stage action of All About Women, streamed live from Sydney Opera House on Sunday 10 March.
-Byron Writers Festival will be streaming two headline sessions from this preeminent festival on gender:
+Experience the main stage action of All About Women, streamed live from Sydney Opera House on Sunday 8 March.
+Byron Writers Festival will be streaming a headline session from this preeminent festival on gender.

 All About Women features emerging new voices from around the world speaking to future directions in feminism.

 When: Sunday 8 March, 2.15pm – 3.30pm (streamed session starts at 2.30pm) Where: Byron Theatre, 69 Jonson Street Byron Bay Tickets: Members FREE*; General Admission $10, bookings essential.

 Jill Stark is an award-winning journalist and author with a career spanning two decades in both the UK and Australian media.
 She spent ten years on staff at The Age covering health and social affairs as a senior writer and columnist, and now works as a freelance journalist, media consultant, and speech writer.
 Her first book, High Sobriety, was longlisted for the Walkley Book Award and shortlisted in the Kibble Literary Awards.

 Shanna Whan is a rural woman and the CEO | founder of national alcohol awareness charity ‘Sober in the Country’ – and she’s has hit national media the past two years after her relentless advocacy for remote peers has been heard far and wide.
 Since her episode on Australian Story aired in November, her authentic and raw brand of conversations have gone viral.